StructureTool2D © Read Me

 Important Notes

-- The workbook selected in Tab A drives the other workflows in the interface.
+- The workbook selected or created in Tab A drives the other workflows in the interface.

 - Use the truss checkbox only when the selected workbook is a truss model.